ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 If the value of the status parameter 'active' is changed from True to False:

 * The Group Manager MUST stop accepting requests for new keying material from current group members (see Section 9 of {{I-D.ietf-ace-key-groupcomm-oscore}}).
-In particular, until the status parameter 'active' is changed back to True, the Group Manager MUST repond to a Key Renewal Request with a 5.03 (Service Unavailable) response, as defined in Section 9 of {{I-D.ietf-ace-key-groupcomm-oscore}}.
+In particular, until the status parameter 'active' is changed back to True, the Group Manager MUST respond to a Key Renewal Request with a 5.03 (Service Unavailable) response, as defined in Section 9 of {{I-D.ietf-ace-key-groupcomm-oscore}}.

 * The Group Manager MUST stop accepting updated public keys uploaded by current group members (see Section 11 of {{I-D.ietf-ace-key-groupcomm-oscore}}).
 In particular, until the status parameter 'active' is changed back to True, the Group Manager MUST respond to a Public Key Update Request with a 5.03 (Service Unavailable) response, as defined in Section 11 of {{I-D.ietf-ace-key-groupcomm-oscore}}.